atbcb/usab-uswds/_research/communication-information/appendix-a-.md

 title: Appendix A Annotated Bibliography
 order-number: 7
 research-title: Appendix A Annotated Bibliography
-Status: Completed
+status: completed
-Year-Completed: 2002
+year-completed: 2002
-Topic: Synthesis on the Legibility of Variable Message Signing
+topic: Synthesis on the Legibility of Variable Message Signing
 ---

 #### TRANSPORTATION RESEARCH: